 Completion of Firewall 7.1: Install, Configure, and Manage (EDU 201) or equivalent experience is highly recommended.
 Students must have a basic familiarity with networking concepts including routing, switching, IP addressing, and basic port-based security concepts.

 January 19th - 20th

 To register for this course or for more information please fill out the form below.

 Traps: Install, Configure, and Manage

 Palo Alto Networks® Traps™ Advanced Endpoint Protection prevents sophisticated vulnerability exploits and unknown malware-driven attacks.
-Traps accomplishes this through a highly scalable, lightweight agent that uses an innovative new approach for defeating attacks without requiring any prior knowledge of the threat itself.
-Successful completion of this three-day, instructor-led course equips the student to build a basic Traps deployment.
+Successful completion of this two-day, instructor-led course equips the student to install Traps in basic configurations.

 • Traps Overview

 • Traps Protection against Malware (including WildFire)

 • Basic Traps Troubleshooting

 Students will learn how Traps protects against exploits and malware-driven attacks.
 In hands-on lab exercises, students will install and configure the Endpoint Security Manager (ESM) and Traps endpoint components; build rules; enable and disable process protections; and integrate Traps with Palo Alto Networks WildFire™, which provides prevention and detection of zero-day malware.